Bernard Lama

-Bernard Pascal Maurice Lama (born 7 April 1963) is a French football coach and former professional player who played as a goalkeeper.
-He spent a large part of his career at Paris Saint-Germain.
-He was also a member of the France national team that won the 1998 World Cup and Euro 2000.
+Bernard Pascal Maurice Lama (born 7 April 1963) is a French former professional footballer who played as a goalkeeper.
+As a member of the France national team, he won the 1998 FIFA World Cup and UEFA Euro 2000.
+Lama most notably played in the French Division 1 for Lille, Metz, Brest, Lens, Paris Saint-Germain and Rennes, and in the Premier League for West Ham United.

+In 2006, Lama briefly coached the Kenya national team, his only professional managerial experience.

 Early life

-Lama was born in Saint-Symphorien, Indre-et-Loire.
+Bernard Pascal Maurice Lama was born on 7 April 1963 in Saint-Symphorien, Indre-et-Loire, a commune that merged into the neighboring Tours in 1964.

 Club career

 Early years

 Lama left Guiana in 1981 to come to metropolitan France, without his father's consent but determined to become a professional footballer, where he was first signed by Division 1 club Lille.
-He was loaned to Abbeville in 1982, where he failed to make a single appearance, and he returned to Lille after just one year, only to be loaned again to Besançon.
+In 1982, he was loaned to Abbeville, where he did not make any appearances.
+After a year, he returned to Lille, only to be loaned again to Besançon.
 He did get some play time that year, and his performances were convincing enough for Lille to agree to keep him for the following season.
 From then on, Lama played regularly, and even scored a goal (a penalty kick during the 8–0 win over Laval on 31 May 1989), but was never the indisputable number 1 keeper he aspired to be, and so he decided to leave.
-He spent one year in Metz, and then took part in Brest's last season in first division.
+He spent one year in Metz, and then took part in Brest's last season in the first division.
 Lama actually played every single league game during those two seasons.
-He then spent one year with RC Lens, where his performances attracted the attention of Paris Saint-Germain, who offered him a five-year contract.
+He then spent one year with Lens, where his performances attracted the attention of Paris Saint-Germain, which offered him a five-year contract.

 The golden years

 In Paris, Lama had to replace the iconic Joël Bats, and his impressive performances quickly showed he was up for the task.
-His career took a new dimension when he took part in European competitions, and even got called up for the French national team.
+His career took a new dimension when he took part in European competitions, and even got called up for the France national team.
 He won the Coupe de France twice in 1993 and 1995, and in 1996, his most prestigious trophy yet, the European Cup Winners' Cup.